russell/fairy-slipper-migration/api_doc/compute-extensions/v2-tags.rst

    :synopsis: Servers with extended availability zones(servers)

    Shows the instance availability zone for compute nodes (nova- compute).
-Internal services appear in their own *internal*availability zone.
+Internal services appear in their own *internal* availability zone.

 .. swagger:tag:: extended-status
    :synopsis: Servers extended status (servers)

    Shows the ``vm_state`` , ``task_state`` , and ``power_state``
-   extended status information in detailedserver responses.
+   extended status information in detailed server responses.

 .. swagger:tag:: ext-ips
    :synopsis: Servers with IP type (servers)

-   Shows the type of the IP addresses that are assigned to aninstance.
+   Shows the type of the IP addresses that are assigned to an instance.
 Type is either fixed or floating.

 .. swagger:tag:: multi-server-create
    :synopsis: Servers multiple create (servers)

    Creates one or more servers with an optional reservation ID.
-   Therequest and response examples show how to create multiple serverswith or without a reservation ID.
+The request and response examples show how to create multiple servers with or without a reservation ID.

 .. swagger:tag:: server-ext-ips-mac
    :synopsis: Servers with mac_addr extended attribute(servers)